SharifAmit/4SM/Windows_Installation_Guide.md

 ## 2. Open Anaconda Prompt from Start menu.

-## 3. Create a virtual environment with anaconda packages
+## 3. Type following in terminal to create a virtual environment with anaconda packages
 ```
 create -n streamlit-calciumgan anaconda python=3.7
 ```